China Travel and Tours

 Water

 Tap water in China is not drinkable.
-However you can buy bottled mineral or pure water in every hotel, shop or kiosk.
-A 1liter bottle costs about 3„.
+You can buy bottled mineral or pure water in every hotel, shop or kiosk.
+A 1liter bottle costs about CNY2-10.
+Also Discover China Tours will provide one bottle of mineral water for you every touring day.

 Safety